-We denote by $d(G)$ the minimal number of generators of the group $G$ \cite{Luc, Bon}.
+Let $G$ be a group and let $d(G)$ denote its minimal number of generators \cite{Luc, Bon}.
 A diffeomorphism $h : M \to M$ is said to be $f$-preserving if $f \circ h = f$.
 This is equivalent to the assumption that $h$ is invariant each level-set, i.e. $f^{-1}(c)$, $c\in P$ of $f$, where $P$ denotes either the real line $R$ or the circle $S^1$.

-\cite{nikolov}.
-Let $G$ be a group.
-The \textit{commutator width} of $G$ \cite{nikolov}, denoted $cw(G)$, is defined to be the least integer $n$, such that every element of $G'$ is a product of at most $n$ commutators if such an integer exists, and otherwise is $cw(G) = \infty$.
+The \textit{commutator width} of $G$ \cite{nikolov}, denoted by $cw(G)$, is defined to be the least integer $n$, such that every element of $G'$ is a product of at most $n$ commutators if such an integer exists, and otherwise is $cw(G) = \infty$.
 The first example of a finite perfect group with $cw(G) > 1$ was presented by Isaacs I. \cite{Isacs}.
 The property of commutator widths for groups and elements has proven to be important and in particular, its connections with stable commutator length and bounded cohomology has become significant.

 Meldrum J. \cite{Meld} briefly considered one form of commutators of the wreath product $A \wr B$.
-In order to obtain a more detailed description of this form, we take into account the commutator width $(cw(G))$ as presented in work of Muranov A. \cite {Mur}. ${S_{{2^{k}}}})$ and $cw (C_p \wr B)$ \cite{SkComm}.
+In order to obtain a more detailed description of this form, we take into account the commutator width by $(cw(G))$ as presented in work of Muranov A. \cite {Mur}. ${S_{{2^{k}}}})$ and $cw (C_p \wr B)$ \cite{SkComm}.